 “Now, if the government excludes a person while there exists a domestic resident who wants to admit this very person onto his property, the result is forced exclusion; and if the government admits a person while there exists no domestic resident who wants to have this person on his property, the result is forced integration.
 Moreover, hand in hand with the institution of a government comes the institution of public property and goods, that is, of property and goods owned collectively by all domestic residents and controlled and administered by the government.
 The larger or smaller the amount of public-government ownership, the greater or lesser will be the potential problem of forced integration.…..by proceeding on public roads, or with public means of transportation, and in staying on public land and in public parks and buildings, an immigrant can potentially cross every domestic resident’s path”

-The solution then is to make any foreigner’s entry into the country (and state/county/municipal area depending on whether an approach of decentralization has been followed) contingent upon a domestic property-owning citizen’s invitation.
+The solution, then, is to make any foreigner’s entry contingent upon a domestic property-owning citizen’s invitation.
 The inviter would need to provide the visiting foreigner with some proof of the invitation so that a third party may determine whether he is an invited guest or an uninvited trespasser.
 A public record of such invitations may be kept so as to impose additional social/economic pressures on domestic citizens to not haphazardly invite those who may be dangerous, aggressive, or otherwise undesirable.
 Hoppe expands on the nature of such invitations in the following:

 “Valid invitations are contracts between one or more private domestic recipients, residential or commercial, and the arriving person.
 Qua contractual admission, the inviting party can dispose only of his own private property.
 Hence, the admission implies negatively—similarly to the scenario of conditional free immigration—that the immigrant is excluded from all publicly funded welfare.
 Positively, it implies that the receiving party assumes legal responsibility for the actions of his invitee for the duration of his stay.
 The invitor is held liable to the full extent of his property for any crimes the invitee commits against the person or property of any third party (as parents are held accountable for the crimes of their offspring as long as they are members of the parental household).
 This obligation, which implies practically speaking that invitors will have to carry liability insurance for all of their guests, ends once the invitee has left the country, or once another domestic property owner has assumed liability for the person in question (by admitting him onto his property).